 Are you up for my Moroccan inspired Rack of Lamb with Mango-Honey Glaze served with juicy tomatoes, mini cucumbers, and figs salad?
 Yes, ladies and gents, a delicious and healthy meal you can create in minutes.

 I season the lamb with salt and pepper first.
-I then prepared my spice mixture by mixing Mrs. Dash Original (no advertisement related), honey, sherry vinegar, ground cumin orange juice and my Mango Gourmet Hot Sauce.
-The spice mixture will be used to brush the meat.
+I then prepared my spice mixture by mixing Mrs. Dash Original (no advertisement related), honey, sherry vinegar, ground cumin orange juice, and my Noubess Mango Hot and Spicy Sauce.
+The spice mixture is used to add additional seasoning to the meat.

 The rack of lamb is brushed several times while roasting in the oven at 425 degrees Fahrenheit.
 The brushing and roasting process is to make sure that the lamb is flavorful and moist.